ClintH/gtbg/README.md

 * If ```sliceLength = 'auto'```, this parameter, defined in audio samples, allows you to set an upper bound on the length of slices.
 Any file longer than the max will be truncated to fit.

 appendSliceCount
 * If ```true```, the count of slices in the chain is appended to its filename.
-This is handy so you know what slice grid to use on the Octatrack or what sample settings for the Rytm.
+This is handy so you know what sample start/end or slice settings you need on your machine.

 ## Individual options

 sampleRate
 * Sample rate of output files